eustin/houston/README.md

 My colleague [Rob Stoelhorst](https://robertstoelhorst.com/) and I wanted to work on something together.
 Rob loves rockets.
 I'm fascinated by space.
 So we decided to work on a rocket launches website together!

 I wanted to learn more about UI/UX design so started taking a course on it.
-I created some initial sketches, some userflows and a sitemap:
+I created some initial sketches, some userflows and a sitemap.
+I even created the basic logo, above, based on [this photo.](https://unsplash.com/photos/-p-KCm6xB9I)

 ### Sketches